 Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

 Grain samples are screened for a range of insecticides, herbicides, fungicides and environmental contaminants, as shown in Table 2.

-In 2018–19, a total of 4,259 samples were collected for analysis.
-The results were compared with the Australian standards and where appropriate, relevant international standards.
+In 2019–20, a total of 4,231 samples were collected for analysis.
+The results were compared with the Australian standards and export samples were compared with the relevant international standards.